StefanBelic1/Mono_QA_zadatak/BUG_REPORT.md

 ### Steps to Reproduce
 1. Open the homepage.
-2. Observe the hero message: “We are celebrating the vastness of life.”
+2. Observe the hero message: "We are celebrating the vastness of life."

 ### Expected Result
 The message should be grammatically correct and more natural, e.g.,
-“We celebrate the vastness of life.”
+"We celebrate the vastness of life."

 ### Actual Result
-The current phrase “We are celebrating the vastness of life” sounds unnatural and inconsistent with the app’s tone.
+The current phrase "We are celebrating the vastness of life" sounds unnatural and inconsistent with the app's tone.

 ---

-## ♦️ Bug #9 – “Set New Password” Link Leads to 404 Page
+## ♦️ Bug #9 – "Set New Password" Link Leads to 404 Page

 **Type:** Functional Bug
 **Severity:** High